Grigorii-M/SokobanPlanner/README.md

 | `inaccessible`   | `x` - tile                       | Can tile `x` be stepped on                          |
 | `box_immovable`  | `b` - box                        | Can box `b` be moved                                |

+##### Notes

 The last two predicates are negated by design, because it is less time consuming to mark several tiles and boxes as inaccessible and immovable rather than marking allmost all as accessible and movable.
 It is assumed by all of the actions that move or destroy boxes, walls and bombs that the tiles on which they stay are marked as inaccessible.
+Though any tile can be marked as inaccessible.

 ### Actions